3 Quickstart

 # full_uniform.R checks that the shock came through:

-check # TRUE — all pop values equal 1 (percentage change)outputs is a data frame where each row corresponds to a solved variable or coefficient.
-The dat column holds the result data for that row.
+check # TRUE — all pop values equal 1 (percentage change)outputs is a tibble where each row corresponds to a solved variable or coefficient.
+The dat list column holds the result data for that row in data.table format.

 # Inspect results for one variable

-outputs$dat$popSee the Compose chapter for a full guide to working with outputs.
+outputs$dat$popSee the Composing results chapter for a full guide to working with outputs.

 3.4 Next steps